About Brian Watkins

 I’ve blogged a lot about frustrations, mistakes, and growth as I stumble through my journey.
 We learn from each other through stories and I’ve always tried to inspire others with them.
 But blogging has equally been a way for me to work through my demons, to get feedback, and to grow as a writer.

-From agency work to solo projects, I’ve had the pleasure of running some great campaigns.
-As rewarding as those experiences were, I started thinking about coaching in 2016 for two main reasons:
+From agency work to solo projects starting in 2007, I’ve had the pleasure of running some great campaigns.
+As rewarding as those experiences were, I started thinking about the SEO work I do now for two main reasons: